yasnazariel/kiichain-docs/kiiex/connect-to-kiiex-apis/oms-orders/getorderstatus.md

 Retrieves the status information for a single order.

-A user with Trading permission can retrieve status information for accounts and orders with which the user is associated; a user with Operator permission can retreive status information for any account or order ID.
+A user with Trading permission can retrieve status information for accounts and orders with which the user is associated; a user with Operator permission can retrieve status information for any account or order ID.

 #### Request <a href="#request" id="request"></a>